 The Kemper organ was built between 1960 and 1968 by Lübeck organ building company as a universal instrument in the context of the organ reform movement.
 In the first phase of construction, a three-manual (keyboard) instrument with 45 stops was built in three levels at the end of the southern nave, and the organ was first played on the first advent Sunday of 1960.
 It was significantly expanded in 1968, and given an elevation to the Steinstrasse nave, with a second swell box built, Janus-faced, into the blind window.
 Completion of the second construction phase provided the organ with 68 stops, 6 of which are transmissions (extensions).

 The extreme excesses of the organ’s movement and isolated overtones were remedied during the restoration carried out in 2007/2008 by organ builder and restoration workshop Rainer Wolter, while still retaining key characteristics such as the slider chest construction and the historical organ console.
-The most important measure was a comprehensive resurfacing of the stops that now combine the sound better.
-A specific act of careful reverence saw the installation of the 2' flue pipes which had been part of the Schnitger organ from 1924 to 1989 into the side.
+The most important measure was a comprehensive resurfacing of the mixture stops, which now brings much better harmony with the other stops.
+A specific act of careful reverence saw the installation of the 2' flute pipes into the side division, which had been part of the Schnitger organ from 1924 to 1989 into the side.